 Our D2Q Synchronizer, along with the other policies, was fine-tuned through extensive hyperparameter optimization (Grid Search).
 A fair comparison across all the synchronizers was ensured by maintaining a uniform architecture consisting of two hidden layers with 64 neurons each, utilizing ReLU as activation function.
-For all the policies, we used a batch size (B) of 256, a learning rate $(\alpha)$ of 0.01, a time horizon (T) of 500, an epsilon decay rate $(\epsilon)$ of 25 and Adam optimizer.
-Finally, the discount factor $(\gamma)$ was set to 0.9 for all models, except for the PPO synchronizer, which was set to 0.01.
+To enhance stability and convergence during training, we employ dropout regularization and an experience replay buffer I of size 40,000 to store the agent's experiences.
+For all the policies, we used a batch size (B) of 256, a learning rate (α) of 0.01, a time horizon (T) of 500, an epsilon decay rate (ε) of 25 and Adam optimizer.
+Finally, the discount factor (γ) was set to 0.9 for all models, except for the PPO synchronizer, which was set to 0.01.